toroxx/vscode-avdmanager/README.md

 ### Required

 * `avdmanager.sdkPath` : Android SDK Root Path
   The location of the Android SDK Root Path.
-If blank, it will attempt to find it from the ANDROID_SDK_ROOT environment variable.
+If blank, it will attempt to find it from the `ANDROID_SDK_ROOT` or `ANDROID_HOME` environment variables.
 * `avdmanager.cmdVersion`: Android SDK Command-Line Tools Version (default=latest)

 After updating the SDK Path.
 The AVD Manager will auto lookup all executable paths from the SDK.